Nic30/hdlConvertor/README.md

 Top class of hdlObjects is Context, wich is container of all other hdl objects.

 This project was extracted from https://github.com/Nic30/HWToolkit.
 There is also Java version.
-But it seems that there is no use for it when there is a C++ version.
+But it seems that there is no use for it.

 This project use a ANTLR4.
 Currently, there is no universal way of distributing ANTLR4 library known to me.
 To make your live easier I included it to this package for you.